lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

           Explore **Wenhai Wetland Nature Reserve** in the company of a local conservationist.
 Learn about this unique

-          alpine wetland ecosystem while observing native birds and flowers, experiencing
+          alpine wetland ecosystem while observing native birds and flowers.
+          Experience

-          firsthand the area's rich biodiversity and ways of its conservation.
+          firsthand the area's rich biodiversity and its conservation.
         image:
           type: ImageBlock
           url: /images/Icon2.jpg